-God’s word says, “As someone who is normal, and who pursues the love of God, entry into the kingdom to become one of the people of God is your true future, and a life that is of the utmost value and significance.
+God’s word says, “As someone who is normal, and who pursues the, entry into the kingdom to become one of the people of God is your true future, and a life that is of the utmost value and significance.
 No one is more blessed than you—and why do I say this?
-Because those who do notlive for the flesh, and they live for Satan, but today you live for God, and live to do the will of God.
-That is why I say your lives are of the utmost significance” (“Know the Newest Work of God and Follow the Footsteps of God”).
+Because those who do not live for the flesh, and they live for Satan, but today you live for God, and live to do the will of God.
+That is why I say your lives are of the utmost significance” (“Know God’s Newest Work and Follow His Footsteps”).
 From God’s word, I understood that no matter how high our status and prestige, and no matter how many people praise or admire us, these things are temporary, and disappear in the blink of an eye.
 And afterward, there is still emptiness.
 They are meaningless.
-We are created beings, and if we pursue the truth, obey God, live by God’s word, perform our duties well, do God’s will, and gain God’s approval, this is the highest honor we can attain in life.
+We are created beings, and if we pursue the truth, , live by God’s word, perform our duties well, do God’s will, and gain God’s approval, this is the highest honor we can attain in life.
 It is also what I knew I should choose to pursue.
-Just like Noah, Abraham, Job, and Peter in , they didn’t pursue wealth, fame, or fortune, they didn’t pursue worldly success or having others look up to and admire them, but instead focused on practicing God’s word, doing God’s will in all things, fearing God and shunning evil, and pursued obedience to God, satisfying God, and loving God, and in the end they delighted God, lived the most meaningful lives, and found true happiness.
+Just like Noah, Abraham, Job, and Peter in the Bible, they didn’t pursue wealth, fame, or fortune, they didn’t pursue worldly success or having others look up to and admire them, but instead focused on practicing God’s word, doing God’s will in all things, fearing God and shunning evil, and pursued obedience to God, satisfying God, and loving God, and in the end they delighted God, lived the most meaningful lives, and found true happiness.
 Once I understood this, I gained a proper objective to pursue and was no longer affected by the promotion of my colleagues, nor did I plan to go strive for promotion again.
 Afterward, I spent my free time reading God’s word, attending meetings and fellowshiping with my brothers and sisters about God’s word, focused on doing things according to God’s requirements, and strove to fulfil my duties.
 Doing these things gave me stability and joy.

 The Release and Ease Gained From Rejecting the Temptations of Fame and Fortune

 One day, I received a call from the director of another hospital.
 He said, “Now you are retired, so we’re planning a banquet for you to celebrate, and we’d also like to discuss future cooperation with you.
 We’d like you to register your attending physician license at our hospital to attract your former patients, you could also work for us, or you could become a shareholder.
 It’s up to you.”
 Hearing his words, I understood clearly that even though the hospital director only said the hospital wanted to use my license, I would still have to go there when problems with treatment occurred.
 I couldn’t help but think that I had been fighting for fame and fortune for most of my life, thinking that I would be truly happy once others looked up to and admired me, but what had I gained from it?
 Only pain and sadness!
 Now, I have finally escaped this pain, and I don’t need to tire myself out day and night.
 After believing in God, I tasted happiness and release that I had never experienced before, spiritually I enjoyed the feeling of genuine happiness, and I was resolved to hold firmly to this happiness.
 Following God was the most meaningful path, and I could no longer allow myself to follow Satan.
-I thought of God’s words that say, “Every day that you live through now is crucial and very important to your destination and your fate, so you must cherish all that you possess and every minute that passes.
-You must make the most of your time to give yourselves the greatest gains, so that you will not have lived this life in vain” (“To Whom Are You Loyal?”).
+I thought of God’s words that say, “Right now, each day you live through is crucial, and it is of the utmost importance to your destination and your fate, so you must cherish everything you have today, and treasure each minute that passes.
+You must carve out as much time as you can to give yourselves the greatest gains so that you will not have lived this life in vain” (“To Whom Are You Loyal?”).
 That I have been fortunate enough to accept God’s work is God’s exaltation and grace for me, especially considering the fact that God’s work is nearing its close, but I understand too little of the truth and need to strive with all my strength to pursue, so I must cherish every minute and second, pursue the truth in the limited time I have, and gain God’s approval!
 Now that I understood God’s will, I more clearly knew how I should answer the hospital director.
 So, I refused him, “I have high blood pressure, so there’s no need to go through the trouble of a banquet.
 I appreciate the thought.
 And with regard to future cooperation, my health isn’t as good as it was, and I’d like to rest, so I don’t think there’s anything we can discuss.”
 In the moment I hung up the phone, I felt an incomparable release in my heart.
 After that, other hospitals reached out to me regarding cooperation through doctors and my relatives, but I rejected them.
 Today, my life every day is reading God’s word and doing my duties, and I feel very secure and satisfied.
 Thanks be to God!